-WCPFC-SC17-2021/08
+WCPFC-SC17-2021/08 (Rev.01)

 General Announcements

 The Secretariat will complete individual Zoom registrations on behalf of all SC17 participants and the Zoom link will be sent to all participants by Tuesday, 10 August 2021.
 Participants can either click the link on the meeting page (when logged in) or from the invitation email to participate in the SC17 meeting.